baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau copy/NEW_visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->

-## 9. Add Worksheets to a Dashboard
+## 9. Optional: Drag the Worksheets into the Dashboard

 ### KPIs